 Note: Carousel post = Instagram feed post with more than 1 image (album)

 That doesn’t mean you should avoid posting carousels or IGTVs, it’s just that more often than not you won’t receive a decent amount of hashtag reach for them.
-You’ll still great engagement from your followers.
+You’ll still great engagement from your followers as carousels can be extremely valuable.
 Let me explain.

 The below two posts both feature photos of my hallway.
 The first image is a single image post, 6k likes + 114 reach and 31k of that was from hashtag reach.
 From this post, I gained 417 new followers.
 The second post was a carousel post, it still received a similar amount of engagement & reach: 5k likes + 127k reach, however you’ll notice you can’t see any hashtag reach at all in my insights.
 From this post, I gained half as less new followers (234) as the single image post.